CPVPEvent+

 Why does /regen need a server restart? +

 Bukkit holds open file handles on a loaded world, so you can't safely delete and replace the folder while the server is running.
-The plugin gets around this by writing a flag file, kicking everyone, and restarting.
-On the next boot, before any world loads, the swap happens cleanly.
+The plugin gets around this by doing the swap on startup instead, before any world is loaded. /regen kicks everyone and restarts so that fresh swap runs on the way back up.

 How do I enable a daily event? +